utk-cs340-fall25/students/creed64.md

 - Major: Computer Science

 ## Backgroud
-I am a Computer Science major at the University of Tennessee Knoxville and I am in Air Force ROTC.
+I am from Kentucky and I am in Air Force ROTC.

 ## Interests
 I love to play golf and I am interested in cybersecurity.